pylondata/pyloncoin/doc/CVN-operators-guide.md

 ### 4.6 How to join
 If you are interested in setting up a CVN, write us at cvn@fair-coin.org.

-More information and discussion is avaiable here: https://fair.coop/groups/faircoop-community/faircoin/faircoin2/
+More information and discussion is available here: https://fair.coop/groups/faircoop-community/faircoin/faircoin2/